guidone/node-red-contrib-chatbot/README.md

 ```

 ### Parse Sentences
-The `Listen Node` is able to detect and parse a set of simple sentence.
+The `Listen Node` is able to detect and parse a set of simple sentence with a very simple keyword detection algorithm.
 For example suppose we would like to offer the the chatbot user the option to request our curriculum vitae and deliver that by email

 ![Example Email](./docs/images/example-email.png)